Dalal Mughrabi: Release of remains

 As part of the 2008 Israel–Hezbollah prisoner exchange, Mughrabi's remains were supposed to be exhumed and returned to Lebanon.
-Dalal was buried in a "cemetery for enemy dead" but the Israel Defense Forces apparently could not locate the body due to underground currents moving the coffins in the cemetery.
-Dalal's sister said to Ma'an News Agency that the family received a coffin that contained "just dirt and stones".
+She was buried in a "cemetery for enemy dead" but the Israel Defense Forces apparently could not locate the body due to underground currents moving the coffins in the cemetery.
+Mughrabi's sister told Ma'an News Agency that the family received a coffin that contained "just dirt and stones".

 Commemoration as a martyr

 Among many Palestinians, Mughrabi is viewed as a martyr in the struggle for the liberation of Palestine.
-Among Israelis, she is viewed as a terrorist responsible for the deadliest terrorist attack in the history of the State of Israel.
+Among Israelis, she is viewed as a terrorist responsible for one of the deadliest terrorist attacks in the history of the State of Israel.

 Numerous Palestinian sites and institutions, some inaugurated by the Palestinian Authority, bear her name, including a public square, schools, a computer center, a soccer tournament, and a summer camp.

 The dedication of the public square in the city of al-Bireh was controversial.
 It was initially scheduled for March 2010 on the 32nd anniversary of the Coastal Road attack, and would also have coincided with a visit to the region by U.S. Vice President Joe Biden.

 Public condemnation came from Benjamin Netanyahu, Israel's Prime Minister, who said the honoring of Mughrabi was anti-Israel incitement that "encourages terrorism", and United States Secretary of State Hillary Clinton, who said such actions were "provocations... needlessly inflaming tensions and imperiling prospects for a comprehensive peace."
 Dozens of Palestinian teenagers from Fatah's youth division and a senior Fatah official gathered at the square.

 In March 2011, an official ceremony was held, installing a plaque that depicted Mughrabi cradling a rifle against a map of Israel, the West Bank and Gaza Strip.

 In addition, the PA launched a seminar called "Martyr Dalal Mughrabi Camp," to be held in Jericho.

 In May 2017, the Palestinian Authority via its organisation Women's Affairs Technical Committee (WATC) named a women's center in the town of Burqa after Mughrabi and celebrated her as a role model.

 The center was built with the aid of the government of Norway and UN Women.
 Norway's Foreign Minister demanded that Norway's funding for the building be repaid and its logo removed from the building.
 He said that "Norway will not allow itself to be associated with institutions that take the names of terrorists in this way".

 The United Nations also condemned the naming as "glorification of terrorism" and demanded its logo be removed from the building.

 The Danish Ministry of Foreign Affairs started its own investigations of WATC and found it had withheld central information about the naming of the centre and terminated the working relationship with WATC.
 As a result of the findings, Denmark ceased funding 23 other NGOs in Palestine.